42Starfleet/Grimly/README.md

 1. All exported functions need to be placed in their own file name, with helper functions within them being declared as static.
 Ex. https://github.com/linhvoyo/bistromatic/tree/master/bistromatic/srcs
 2. For every function you create, comment: what is being returned, what parameters are taken, and what the function does.
 3. Include in your README what your program does and your implementation methods(algorithm, data structures, ect).
 4. Norminette, refactor, and make your code readable before submitting a pull request.
-Make sure you have a consistent naming scheme.
+Ensure that you have a consistent naming scheme.

 Directory Structure:
 1. Main directory folder.